qw3r/emarsys-api-postman-collections/readme.md

 Other API collections, including the Emarsys suite WSSE APIs can be found [here](./wsse_APIs/)

+## For an open source alternative to Postman, this collection is also compatible with Bruno, as described [here](#Using-this-collection-with-Bruno).

 ## How to install
 1. First, make sure you have Postman installed.
 These collections are meant to be used with the program Postman, which can be downloaded here: https://www.postman.com/downloads/